remnrem/luna-doc/docs/ref/power-spectra.md

-If this approach is including true _bumps_ as outliers/spikes here, you can try reducing `peaks-window` from the default of 11 (the number of bins in the spectrum over which to do median smoothing), which basically requires that sharper peaks by doing less smoothing.
+If this approach is including true _bumps_ as outliers/spikes here, you can try reducing `peaks-window` from the default of 11 (the number of bins in the spectrum over which to do median smoothing), which basically requires peaks to be sharper by doing less smoothing.

 <!----